Dateline: Wroclaw, Poland

 Finland.
-As of 2003, Finnish citizens are entitled to hold dual citizenships.
-Those who lost citizenship prior to 2003 had a window in which they could apply to have their former citizenship reinstated; this window closed several years ago.
+As of 2003, Finnish citizens are entitled to hold dual citizenships and even multiple citizenships.
 Those naturalized as Finnish citizens are permitted to keep their original citizenship, as well.
 Foreigners who acquire a Finnish nationality will not be obliged to renounce their current nationality.

 France.
 French citizens are entitled to hold dual or multiple citizenships, and have been for several decades.
 In addition, France denounced a Council of Europe proposal that attempted to reduce cases of multiple nationalities.

 Germany*.
 The German cabinet just gave the go-ahead to allow Germans to maintain dual citizenship if they are born to a German and a non-German parent, or to parents with dual nationality, if they are ethnic German repatriates, if they can’t renounce their other citizenship and more.
 Historically, those with foreign-born parents had to choose between their parents’ nationality and German nationality once they became an adult.
 The law proposes to change that.

 Greece.
 Greek citizens are allowed to maintain dual citizenships unless they request to renounce Greek citizenship.
 Renunciation of Greek citizenship is subject to completion of any military service requirement.
 It’s possible to obtain second residency in Greece and work toward citizenship, but the government won’t be on your side.